owncloud-archive/documentation/admin_manual/issues/general_troubleshooting.rst

   ``data/owncloud.log`` file.
 Some Apache modules like ``mod_fastcgi``, ``mod_fcgid``
   or ``mod_proxy_fcgi`` are not passing the needed authentication headers to PHP and so the login to ownCloud via WebDAV, CalDAV and CardDAV clients is failing.
-You can find more information on how to correctly configure your environment can be found `at the forums <https://central.owncloud.org/t/no-basic-authentication-headers-were-found-message/819>`_.
+More information on how to correctly configure your environment can be found `at the forums <https://central.owncloud.org/t/no-basic-authentication-headers-were-found-message/819>`_.

 Missing Data Directory